stardist/stardist.github.io/_sources/docs/index.md.txt

     Symbol not found: _GOMP_loop_nonmonotonic_dynamic_next

-please see [this issue](https://github.com/mpicbg-csbd/stardist/issues/19#issuecomment-535610758) for a temporay workaround.
+please see [this issue](https://github.com/mpicbg-csbd/stardist/issues/19#issuecomment-535610758) for a temporary workaround.

 ### Windows
-Please install the [Build Tools for Visual Studio 2019](https://www.visualstudio.com/downloads/#build-tools-for-visual-studio-2019) from Microsoft to compile extensions for Python 3.5 and newer (see [this](https://wiki.python.org/moin/WindowsCompilers) for further information).
+Please install the [Build Tools for Visual Studio 2019](https://www.visualstudio.com/downloads/#build-tools-for-visual-studio-2019) from Microsoft to compile extensions for Python 3.6 and newer (see [this](https://wiki.python.org/moin/WindowsCompilers) for further information).
 During installation, make sure to select the *C++ build tools*.
 Note that the compiler comes with OpenMP support.

 # Usage